-To demonstrate benefits, an applicant should identify how their project addresses one or more of the following items:
+To demonstrate benefits, a sponsor should identify how their project addresses one or more of the following items:

-- Mobility Preserves or expands access to key destinations within the community (i.e. schools, health care, jobs, shopping, and recreation) for populations that have limited transportation options (i.e. elderly, school children, environmental justice communities, mobility impaired, and/or populations with limited access to fresh foods).
-The applicant can demonstrate the extent of benefit by noting the anticipated number of target populations likely to be affected and the number and type of destinations that will have new or improved access. - Safety Improves safety within the local mobility system by addressing transportation or environmental hazards.
-The applicant can demonstrate the extent of benefit by noting the anticipated reduction in crashes, traveler discomfort, and/or adverse health impacts. - Economic Opportunity Benefits that result in an increase in long term employment opportunities, increase in tourism revenue, attraction of new businesses or employees to the community, positive impact on an investment opportunity such as a component of a main street redevelopment, reduction in health care costs or transportation costs for residents.
-The applicant can demonstrate the extent of benefit by noting the anticipated number and type of jobs that will be retained or introduced.
+- Mobility Preserves or expands access to key destinations within the community (i.e. schools, health care, jobs, shopping and recreation) for populations that have limited transportation options (i.e. elderly, school children, environmental justice communities, mobility impaired and/or populations with limited access to fresh foods).
+The sponsor can demonstrate the extent of benefit by noting the anticipated number of target populations likely to be affected and the number and type of destinations that will have new or improved access. - Safety Improves safety within the local mobility system by addressing transportation or environmental hazards.
+The sponsor can demonstrate the extent of benefit by noting the anticipated reduction in crashes, traveler discomfort and/or adverse health impacts. - Economic Opportunity Benefits that result in an increase in long term employment opportunities, increase in tourism revenue, attraction of new businesses or employees to the community, positive impact on an investment opportunity such as a component of a main street redevelopment, reduction in health care costs or transportation costs for residents.
+The sponsor can demonstrate the extent of benefit by noting the anticipated number and type of jobs that will be retained or introduced.

-Additional consideration will be given to projects that have applicability statewide by resulting in guidelines, procedures, research, data that can be used in other areas of the state.
-The applicant can demonstrate the extent of benefit by identifying anticipated results from the project/activity that can be used in other areas of the state.
+Additional consideration will be given to projects that have applicability statewide.
+The sponsor can demonstrate the extent of benefit by identifying anticipated results from the project/activity that can be used in other areas of the State.